robp2175/PapercutManagementModule/README.md

 You might also need to add xmlrpcnet reference from NuGet (xmlrpcnet.3.0.0.266).
 However, I have included the dll in packages.

-How to use:
+#How to use:
-Import-Module .\PapercutManagement.dll
+* Import-Module .\PapercutManagement.dll

-  To see available cmdlets
-  Get-Command -Module PapercutManagement
+* To see available cmdlets: Get-Command -Module PapercutManagement

 #To connect to Papcercut Server
 #IP of connecting machine must be added to papercut server and API enabled.